chaidhat/ase/README.md

-# xtests
+# Aircraft Simulation Engine
-Minimalist boilerplate C++ for X-Plane 11.50 plugins without an IDE\
+Platform: X-Plane 11.50\
-Links against XPLM 302 SDK and OpenGL32 APIs\
+Dependencies: XPLM 302 SDK and OpenGL32, GLEW32 APIs\
-Written by Chaidhat Chaimongkol in May 2020
+Start Date: 26-05-2020

+### This is a private repository.
+Source code is protected.

 ### Usage Instructions
 Instructions for Windows.\